We may receive compensation when you click on links to products from our partners.

 By taking this approach, you may discover unexpected opportunities that excite you.
 For example, a career in law may seem dull at first, but if you’re working to defend human rights, it could be a fulfilling and rewarding path.
 Don’t limit yourself to preconceived notions of what certain careers entail – let your passions guide you toward a fulfilling career.

 Lots of graduates change their minds about their chosen career path by the time they’re approaching graduation — but too many carry on regardless into careers they grow to hate.

 Reassessing your options isn’t a weakness, but a sign of maturity.
 So if you’ve decided to ditch your liberal arts career to become a businessperson, upskill with a postgraduate degree like an MBA.

-And studying online can help you earn some cash while you make the transition — the advantage of distance learning is that you earn a vocational qualification by studying when it suits your lifestyle.
+And studying online can help you earn a vocational qualification by studying when it suits your lifestyle.

 Upskilling can put you back on track in a job you love a couple of years after finishing your first degree — occupying a better position than many of your peers.

 If you’ve got a partner and family, you might want to redefine your idea of a perfect job.

 Highly-paid corporate jobs tend to place heavy demands on your time and energy — so you might end up with a healthy bank balance but poor physical and mental health.